Blog

 Drivers who violate the law while attempting to merge may be liable for damages if an accident results.

-What are the Common Causes of Merging/Lane-Change Accidents?
+What are the Common Causes of Merging/Lane-Change Accidents in Maryland?

 A merging or lane-change accident can happen for several reasons.
 The driver may misjudge the amount of space available between vehicles before entering the lane.
 A merge accident could also happen if a driver does not merge his or her vehicle safely onto a roadway from a stop or yield position.